robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 ### 6.2 Initialize the ViewModel
 As you can see, we created views, that bind against the `CurrentSpeaker` and `CurrentSession` properties of their regarding view models.
 So let's kick them off.
 These procedure is the same for both pages, so we need to do it in both.

-First we create a ViewModel property in the code behind file, instanciate it and set is as the pages Binding Context.
+First, we create a ViewModel property in the code behind file, instantiate it and set is as the pages Binding Context.

 ```csharp
 public partial class SessionDetailsPage : ContentPage